markNZed/processism-react-three/storyboard.md

 The segment you see being sent from the blue entity represents the beginning of an event initiated by the blue entity.
 This segment follows the arc, traveling across the space between the two entities, and is finally absorbed by the purple entity.

 Think of an event as a transfer between two entities.
-It's the moment where something happens—where change is set in motion.
+It’s the moment where something happens—where change is set in motion.
 For example, if these entities represented people, this event could be the transmission of information through a spoken word.
 If they were particles, it might represent an exchange of energy.

-In processism, events like this are fundamental.
+Events like this are fundamental in processism.
 They mark the moments when entities interact, their properties shift, and new possibilities emerge.
-Through these events, entities evolve and relationships form.
-Each segment, no matter how small, plays a role in the continuous unfolding of processes that shape the reality around us.
+Each event creates a ripple of change, affecting not just the entities involved but potentially the entire network they’re part of.
+Through these events, entities evolve, and relationships form.
+Every event, no matter how small, contributes to the continuous unfolding of processes that shape the reality around us.

 ## 2.5.
 Scene: Introduction to Relations
 ### 2.5.1.
 Objective